NoNotNotes/Yuubi/NoNotNotes/A113/ADPIE.md

 title: The Nursing Process
 draft: false
 date: 2024-10-11
+description: The Nursing Process, a systematic scientific method of formulating and providing nursing care generally consists of five core steps, summarized by the mnemonic ADPIE.
+In order, they are Assessment, Diagnosis, Planning, Intervention/Implementation, and Evaluation.
 ---
 >[!CITE] Sources
 >This discussion summarizes multiple presentations produced by **Ma'am Tuiza**.